Nonreciprocal Synchronization of Active Quantum Spins: Quantum model

+The central quantity of the theory of open quantum systems is the density matrix $\rho$~\cite{Breuer} which in our case describes the state of all spins.
+Its evolution is governed by the quantum master equation

+The Liouvillian operator $\mathcal{L}$ is the short-hand notation for the generator of the dynamics.
+The dynamics comprises both Hamiltonian terms which generate unitary evolutions and dissipative terms, which arise from the system being in contact with an (unspecified) environment.
 The label `inter' refers to \emph{interspecies} coupling, i.e., coupling between spins of different species, while `intra' refers to \emph{intraspecies} coupling, i.e., coupling within the same species.
-The Hamiltonian parts are
+Here and in the following, we set $\hbar = 1$.